File Format (GIS)

 WMF is a vector file format for Microsoft Windows Operation Systems.
 WMF files are actually a compilation of GDI (Graphics Device Interface).

-Raster files are used generally to save images, like for example, a scanned paper map, digital photographs or satellite images, but also to save variables which continuously vary in space, like topography and temperature.
+Raster files are used to store images like, for example, a scanned paper map, digital photographs or satellite images, but also to store variables which vary continuously in space, like topography and temperature.
 Images from satellites, or other aircrafts, are known as remote sensing data.
-The resolution of the remote sensing data and scanned maps refers to the area on the ground covered by one pixel.
+The resolution of raster data refers to the area on the ground covered by one pixel.
 This differs to other image data, where the resolution is given in dots per inch (dpi).

 ADRG, Arc Digitized Raster Graphics